 Healthy client relations are the lifeblood for PR agencies.

-Indeed, when it comes to effectively serving clients, one size doesn’t fit all.
+When it comes to effectively serving clients, one size doesn’t fit all.

-Ditto for agency billing.
+The same holds true for agency billing.

 With that in mind, here is a variety of billing mechanisms to consider.
 They should give you a good idea on which ones would work best for specific clients.

 > Retainer Billing: The biggest advantage to retainer billing is that it’s predictable.
 It should be based on estimated annual hours, by level of staff, multiplied by the hourly rate for each staff.
 Be sure to include high level, strategic guidance.
 This method is most appreciated by clients because it simplifies payment and allows them to accurately plan and budget for your future billings.
+And when your firm is positioning to sell, retainer billing is preferred by buyers.

 > Project Billing: Clients love this one.
 Why?
 Because it contains far fewer surprises than methods incorporating hourly fees.
 The rub is that some projects/campaigns contain hidden obstacles or glitches that eat up time, which winds up not being adequately compensated.
 The upside?
 Working more quickly than anticipated has the effect of boosting your agency’s effective hourly billing rate.